 Tennis– This is a great sport for those who like to be competitive in a one on one environment.
 Can often be weather dependent of course, but a great way to stay fit and active all the same.

 Swimming – Another fantastic way to stay fit with most local swimming centres running dedicated sessions for older adults.
+You can find a range of swimwear for older adults here.

 If you find it difficult to get out the house or you just want some simple stretches to do in the home then check out the following routines :-